Stotena/Wakfu_Dark_Theme/README.md

 Have fun! ^^

 **- To Do -**
-- Find and fix some of the text input bars.

 - Fix the Tabs within the spells and equipment window.
 - Fix parts which might be missing
 - The player passport and clan member intro book/page is still the same.